Trip vs. Vacation: What’s the Difference?

 Understanding the Definitions of Trips and Vacations

 Many Americans see a distinct difference between trip and vacation, with 80% saying they aren’t interchangeable.
 While both involve getting away from everyday life, they serve different purposes and bring varying levels of relaxation and engagement.
+Now the below definitions are generalizations about trip and vacation as each person will make their own definition.

 The Definition of a Trip